jambonz/jambonz-docs/docs/jambonz.md

 Dialing to a parking slot allows you to pick up a call that has been parked in that slot.
 If the slot is empty, the `dial` verb will return immediate failure.

-The `url` property that can be optionally specified as part of the target types (with the exception of the `park` type) is a web callback that will be invoked when the outdial call is answered.
+The `confirmHook` property that can be optionally specified as part of the target types (with the exception of the `park` type) is a web callback that will be invoked when the outdial call is answered.
 That callback should return an application that will run on the outbound call before bridging it to the inbound call.
 If the application completes with the outbound call still in a stable/connected state, then the two calls will be bridged together.

 This allows you to easily implement call screening applications (e.g. "You have a call from so-and-so.
 Press 1 to decline").